-During the second round of public meetings, a follow-up comment form was distributed to the meeting participants (see Appendix E).
-This comment form solicited the public's opinions and comments on the draft Long Range Transportation Plan presentation and sought feedback about the TPO public involvement process.
+During the second round of public meetings, a follow up comment form was distributed to the meeting participants (see Appendix E).
+This comment form solicited the public's opinion and comment of the draft Long Range Transportation Plan presentation and sought feedback about the TPO public involvement process.
 All of the participants who filled out a comment form thought the meetings to be informative.